Gageperrin/it-notes/it-topics/cissp.md

 * RAID 1 - Mirroring: Files are writting in full to each drive for sake of redundancy
 * RAID 10 - Mirroring and Striping: Combines the two.
 Requires 4 drives.
 * RAID 5 - Parity Protection: Strikes a balance between RAID 0 and RAID 1 in a mroe cost effective manner.
 Parity data is generated and stored on the alternate drive to help with recovery in case of data corruption or loss on the primary drive.
 Requires 3 drives.
+* RAID 6 - Same as RAID-5 but stores parity information on two disks to protect against the failure of two separate disks but requiring a minimum of four disks to implement.

 Clustering is when multiple systems are used to work together to support a workload while redundancy is a single primary system supporting the entire workload.